Massachusetts Financial Services Co. MA Purchases 315,099 Shares of Synopsys, Inc. (NASDAQ:SNPS)

 Massachusetts Financial Services Co.
-MA boosted its position in Synopsys, Inc. (NASDAQ:SNPS) by 21.3% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,794,400 shares of the semiconductor company’s stock after purchasing an additional 315,099 shares during the quarter.
+MA raised its position in shares of Synopsys, Inc. (NASDAQ:SNPS) by 21.3% during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 1,794,400 shares of the semiconductor company’s stock after acquiring an additional 315,099 shares during the quarter.
 Massachusetts Financial Services Co.
-MA owned about 1.18% of Synopsys worth $383,965,000 at the end of the most recent reporting period.
+MA owned approximately 1.18% of Synopsys worth $383,965,000 at the end of the most recent quarter.

+A number of analysts have recently commented on SNPS shares.
+Robert W. Baird boosted their price target on Synopsys from $222.00 to $228.00 and gave the stock an “outperform” rating in a research report on Thursday, August 20th.
+Wells Fargo & Company boosted their price target on Synopsys from $220.00 to $230.00 and gave the stock an “overweight” rating in a research report on Thursday, August 20th.
+Needham & Company LLC boosted their price objective on shares of Synopsys from $175.00 to $215.00 and gave the stock a “buy” rating in a report on Thursday, August 20th.
+KeyCorp boosted their price objective on shares of Synopsys from $200.00 to $225.00 and gave the stock an “overweight” rating in a report on Thursday, August 20th.
+Finally, Credit Suisse Group boosted their price objective on shares of Synopsys from $180.00 to $225.00 and gave the stock an “outperform” rating in a report on Thursday, August 20th.
+One investment analyst has rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $213.00.

-In related news, insider John F. Runkel, Jr. sold 9,705 shares of the company’s stock in a transaction dated Tuesday, October 6th.
-The stock was sold at an average price of $216.00, for a total transaction of $2,096,280.00.
-Following the sale, the insider now owns 23,932 shares in the company, valued at approximately $5,169,312.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CFO Trac Pham sold 10,036 shares of the company’s stock in a transaction dated Wednesday, October 14th.
-The shares were sold at an average price of $228.92, for a total value of $2,297,441.12.
-Following the sale, the chief financial officer now owns 10,614 shares in the company, valued at approximately $2,429,756.88.
+In other news, insider John F. Runkel, Jr. sold 9,705 shares of the business’s stock in a transaction on Tuesday, October 6th.
+The shares were sold at an average price of $216.00, for a total transaction of $2,096,280.00.
+Following the completion of the sale, the insider now owns 23,932 shares of the company’s stock, valued at approximately $5,169,312.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CFO Trac Pham sold 10,036 shares of the company’s stock in a transaction on Wednesday, October 14th.
+The stock was sold at an average price of $228.92, for a total transaction of $2,297,441.12.
+Following the completion of the transaction, the chief financial officer now directly owns 10,614 shares of the company’s stock, valued at approximately $2,429,756.88.
 The disclosure for this sale can be found here.
-1.84% of the stock is owned by corporate insiders.
+Insiders own 1.84% of the company’s stock.

-SNPS has been the subject of several analyst reports.
-Royal Bank of Canada lifted their price objective on Synopsys from $228.00 to $245.00 and gave the company an “outperform” rating in a report on Friday, October 9th.
-Wells Fargo & Company lifted their price objective on Synopsys from $220.00 to $230.00 and gave the company an “overweight” rating in a report on Thursday, August 20th.
-KeyCorp boosted their price target on Synopsys from $200.00 to $225.00 and gave the stock an “overweight” rating in a report on Thursday, August 20th.
-Credit Suisse Group boosted their price target on Synopsys from $180.00 to $225.00 and gave the stock an “outperform” rating in a report on Thursday, August 20th.
-Finally, DA Davidson boosted their price target on Synopsys from $230.00 to $260.00 and gave the stock a “buy” rating in a report on Thursday, November 12th.
-They noted that the move was a valuation call.
-One investment analyst has rated the stock with a hold rating and fourteen have given a buy rating to the stock.
-The stock has a consensus rating of “Buy” and an average target price of $213.00.

 Synopsys, Inc provides electronic design automation software products used to design and test integrated circuits.
 It offers Fusion Design Platform, a digital design implementation solution; Verification Continuum Platform that provides virtual prototyping, static and formal verification, simulation, emulation, field-programmable gate array (FPGA)-based prototyping, and debug solutions; and FPGA design products that are programmed to perform specific functions.